-Motorcycle accidents tend to be more serious on average than other types of auto accidents.
-If you were injured in a motorcycle accident you didn’t, you may be entitled to compensation for your medical bills, lost wages, and more.
-You can typically file a personal injury claim to seek these damages—or, you have the option to sue someone personally after the accident.
+Motorcycle accidents tend to be more serious than other types of auto accidents.
+If you were injured in a motorcycle accident caused by someone else, you may be entitled to compensation for your medical bills and lost wages.
+Typically you would file a personal injury claim to seek these damages, but you also have the option to sue someone personally after the crash.

 Who You Can Sue After a Motorcycle Accident